-- Put 1-2 feet of leaves or a couple pieces of flattened cardboard (1-2 large pizza boxes are perfect) at the bottom of the compost cart before adding produce.
-This buffer at the bottom of the cart allows the materials to slide out more easily in the spring.
+Put a couple pieces of flattened cardboard (1-2 large pizza boxes are perfect) at the bottom of the compost cart before adding produce.
+This buffer at the bottom of the cart allows the materials to slide out more easily and not freeze to the cart.

-- To keep the compost cart from getting messy, wrap drippy wet items (e.g., coffee grounds, melon rinds) in 1-2 sheets of old newspaper before putting into the compost cart.
+To keep the compost cart from getting messy, wrap drippy wet items (e.g., coffee grounds, melon rinds) in 1-2 sheets of compostable paper towels before putting into the compost cart.

 Loose leaves can be left on the ground.
 They return nutrients to trees as well as provide cover for overwintering creatures including Lightening Bugs/Fireflies.
 Loose leaves can freeze to the cart, which may cause it to fall into the truck while tipping.
 If this happens, please contact City Customer Service to request a new cart.

 The city does not pick up leaves left in piles at the curb or raked into the street.
 In addition, it is illegal for residents or contractors to move leaves from private property into the street or onto another property, including city parks.